yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 ## PostgreSQL support

-### How compatible is YugabyteDB with PostgreSQL
+### How compatible is YugabyteDB with PostgreSQL?

-YugabyteDB is [wire-protocol, syntax, feature and runtime](https://www.yugabyte.com/postgresql/postgresql-compatibility/) compatible with PostgreSQL.
+YugabyteDB is [wire-protocol, syntax, feature, and runtime](https://www.yugabyte.com/postgresql/postgresql-compatibility/) compatible with PostgreSQL.
 But that said, supporting all PostgreSQL features in a distributed system is not always feasible.

 {{<link dest="/preview/explore/ysql-language-features/postgresql-compatibility/#unsupported-postgresql-features" text="PostgreSQL compatibility" icon-before="true">}}

-### Can I use my existing PostgreSQL tools and drivers with YugabyteDB
+### Can I use my existing PostgreSQL tools and drivers with YugabyteDB?

 Yes.
 YugabyteDB is [fully compatible](#how-compatible-is-yugabytedb-with-postgresql) with PostgreSQL and automatically works well with most of PostgreSQL tools.

 {{<link dest="/preview/integrations/" text="Integrations" icon-before="true">}}

-### Are PostgreSQL extensions supported
+### Are PostgreSQL extensions supported?

 YugabyteDB pre-bundles many popular extensions and these should be readily available on your cluster.
 But given the distributed nature of YugabyteDB, not all extensions are supported by default.

 {{<link dest="/preview/explore/ysql-language-features/pg-extensions/" text="PostgreSQL extensions" icon-before="true">}}

-### How can I migrate from PostgreSQL
+### How can I migrate from PostgreSQL?

-YugabyteDB is fully compatible with PostgreSQL and hence most PostgreSQL applications should work as is.
-To address corner cases, we have published a [comprehensive guide](https://docs.yugabyte.com/stable/manage/data-migration/migrate-from-postgres/) to help you migrate from PostgreSQL.
+YugabyteDB is fully compatible with PostgreSQL and so most PostgreSQL applications should work as is.
+To address corner cases, we have published a [comprehensive guide](/preview/manage/data-migration/migrate-from-postgres/) to help you migrate from PostgreSQL.

 {{<link dest="/preview/manage/data-migration/" text="Migrate data" icon-before="true">}}

 ## Architecture

-### How does YugabyteDB distribute data
+### How does YugabyteDB distribute data?

 The table data is split into [tablets](/preview/architecture/key-concepts/#tablet) and the table rows are mapped to the tablets via [sharding](/preview/explore/linear-scalability/data-distribution/).
 The tablets themselves are distributed across the various nodes in the cluster.

 {{<link dest="/preview/explore/linear-scalability/data-distribution/" text="Data distribution" icon-before="true">}}

-### How does YugabyteDB scale
+### How does YugabyteDB scale?

 YugabyteDB scales seamlessly when new nodes are added to the cluster without any service disruption.
 Table data is [stored distributed](#how-does-yugabytedb-distribute-data) in tablets.
 When new nodes are added, the rebalancer moves certain tablets to other nodes and keeps the number of tablets on each node more or less the same.
 As data grows, these tablets also split into two and are moved to other nodes.

 {{<link dest="/preview/explore/linear-scalability/" text="Horizontal scalability" icon-before="true">}}

-### How does YugabyteDB provide high availability
+### How does YugabyteDB provide high availability?

 YugabyteDB replicates [tablet](/preview/architecture/key-concepts/#tablet) data onto [followers](/preview/architecture/key-concepts/#tablet-follower) of the tablet via [RAFT](/preview/architecture/docdb-replication/raft/) consensus.
 This ensures that a consistent copy of the data is available in case of failures.
 On failures, one of the tablet followers is promoted to be the [leader](/preview/architecture/key-concepts/#tablet-leader).

 {{<link dest="/preview/explore/fault-tolerance/" text="Resiliency and high availability" icon-before="true">}}

-### How is data consistency maintained across multiple nodes
+### How is data consistency maintained across multiple nodes?

-Every write (insert, update, delete) to the data is replicated via [RAFT](/preview/architecture/docdb-replication/raft/) consensus to [tablet followers](/preview/architecture/key-concepts/#tablet-follower) as per the [replication factor (RF)](/stable/architecture/key-concepts/#replication-factor-rf) of the cluster.
+Every write (insert, update, delete) to the data is replicated via [RAFT](/preview/architecture/docdb-replication/raft/) consensus to [tablet followers](/preview/architecture/key-concepts/#tablet-follower) as per the [replication factor (RF)](/preview/architecture/key-concepts/#replication-factor-rf) of the cluster.
 Before acknowledging the write operation back to the client, YugabyteDB ensures that the data is replicated to a quorum (RF/2 + 1) of followers.

 {{<link dest="/preview/architecture/docdb-replication/replication/" text="Synchronous replication" icon-before="true">}}

-### What is tablet splitting
+### What is tablet splitting?

 Data is stored in [tablets](/preview/architecture/key-concepts/#tablet).
 As the tablet grows, the tablet splits into two.
 This enables some data to be moved to other nodes in the cluster.

 {{<link dest="/preview/architecture/docdb-sharding/tablet-splitting/" text="Tablet splitting" icon-before="true">}}

-### Are indexes colocated with tables
+### Are indexes colocated with tables?

 Indexes are not typically colocated with the base table.
 The sharding of indexes is based on the primary key of the index and is independent of how the main table is sharded/distributed which is based on the primary key of the table.